tunglt6596/PCIe-DE2i-150/README.md

 ## Acknowledgments

-* MsC Tien Nguyen Duc, who supervised and supported me in this project.
+* MsC Duc Tien Nguyen, who supervised and supported me in this project.